Knightmare | The Kids’ TV Show That Fuelled My Creativity

 The teacher loaded the cassette.
 A couple of dozen 6-year olds sat cross legged, gazing up to the television.
 They had front row seats at the premiere viewing of an invisible pen drawing a house, which—just seconds later— then vanished into the sputtering noise of blank tape.
 Blank stares.
 They were probably expecting more.
 Maybe they thought I had a raging ego?
 I didn’t much care.
 I had drawn a picture on the TV, and I thought it was the coolest thing ever.

 Knightmare fired my creative imagination (it also had a badass title sequence), and the opportunity to dabble—even for just a couple of minutes—with the tech that made the show possible left a big impression on me.
 From 1988 to the present day, I have never deviated even once from my desire to use computers to create video.

 You can find out more about the production of the Knightmare with its creator Tim Child, here.

-Tom has a diverse career as a Television Commercial Producer, Video Marketing Expert, Video Editor, Designer, and Writer.
-He is the author of academic textbook 'Managing a Video Production Company' and is also the co-owner of a TV advertising business in the UK.
-Outside work Tom enjoys sci-fi, gaming, and fitness.
+Tom has had a diverse career as a Television Commercial Producer, Video Marketing Expert, Video Editor, Designer, and Writer.
+He is the author of the Focal Press media studies textbook 'Managing a Video Production Company' and is also the co-owner of a TV advertising business in the UK.
+Outside of the media Tom enjoys sci-fi, gaming, and fitness.